 Yes, do it!
 Especially if you have a hard time getting yourself out there.

 There are several excellent training programs out there to guide you along.
-We’ll get into that in another article.
+Just do an online search for: “10k training” or “5k training” or whatever distance you’re shooting for.

 Signing up for a race is the best way I know of to set a goal and stick to it.
 And you’ll be amazed at what you’re capable of doing if you’ve not tried it before.